Aaron-Cahill-Ire/Python_Facebook_Ads_Manager_Script/README.md

         df_to_send = frame_to_go
         my_list = df_to_send.values.tolist()

- #sorting row length - part 3 (this ensures that Client 2 data will not land on Client 1 data, on the google sheet)
+ #Sorting row length - part 3 (this ensures that Client 2 data will not land on Client 1 data, on the google sheet)

         added_value_to_row = added_value_to_row + len(df_to_send)